ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 : An untrustworthy or compromised Environment must never be able to create valid Evidence expressing the intactness of an Attester.

-The RATS architecture provides a framework for anticipating when a relevant change with respect to a trustworthiness attribute occurs, what exactly changed and how relevant it is.
-The RATS architecture also creates a context for enabling an appropriate response by applications, system software and protocol endpoints when changes to trustworthiness attributes do occur.
+The architecture provides a framework for anticipating when a relevant change with respect to a trustworthiness attribute occurs, what exactly changed and how relevant it is.
+The architecture also creates a context for enabling an appropriate response by applications, system software and protocol endpoints when changes to trustworthiness attributes do occur.

 \[FIXME suddenly - scope]
 The scope of this document is based on message flows and corresponding Roles based on the use cases defined in {{-rats-usecases}}.